Koast-g/mp-bit-trees-maven/README.md

 **Authors**

-* Your name here
+* Kostiantyn Tsymbal
 * Samuel A. Rebelsky (starter code)

 **Acknowledgements**

-*
-*
-*
+* Grant Sackman helped me to find how to convert a charachter into a Binary Srting
+* toUnicode has been done in class(Collaborative work) *

 **Instructions for use**

-_Please insert instructions here._
+The instruction may be found here <https://rebelsky.cs.grinnell.edu/Courses/CSC207/2024Fa/mps/mp10.html>

 ---

-This code may be found at <https://github.com/USERNAME/mp-bit-trees-maven>.
+This code may be found at <https://github.com/Koast-g/mp-bit-trees-maven.git>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.